 Obstetric Anesthesiology is an integral division of the Department of Anesthesiology at the University of Florida.

-Obstetric Anesthesia services are provided at our main teaching institution, UF Health academic health center.
+Obstetric Anesthesia services are provided at our main teaching institution, UF Health Shands.
 The scope of our obstetric anesthesiology program extends beyond the provision of epidural analgesia for labor pain and regional or general anesthesia for surgical procedures.

 Neuraxial blockade techniques such as the combined spinal-epidural, patient-controlled epidural anesthesia, “walking epidurals,” continuous spinal anesthetic techniques, or patient-controlled intravenous analgesia for labor are available.